-Public Information Meetings Informal meetings held to inform the public of the proposed project location and/or design, to obtain public input and to answer questions from the public.
+Public Information Meetings Informal meetings held to inform the public of the proposed project location and/ or design, to obtain public input and to answer questions from the public.
 They are usually held for major relocations and location studies, right-of-way appraisal, design and scope changes and sometimes for engineering review.

 Radius Return The turning radius of an intersection.
+Public Right-of-Way Defined by the Proposed Guidelines as "Public land or property, usually in interconnected corridors, that is acquired for or dedicated to transportation purposes."
 Raised Median A median that is elevated above the travel lanes to control access and left turns on urban highways and streets.
 Ramp Angle The angle the ramp makes with the mainline highway.
 Ramps Any type, arrangement and size of turning roadway that connects two or more legs at an interchange.